Skip to content

 Judge Bruce Henning sentenced Guillas to 335 days in prison, following a joint submission from the Crown prosecutor and Guillas’ attorney.
 Guillas had spent 61 days in jail on remand, which was credited to his sentence as time and a half, reducing his sentence by 92 days.

-Guillas will spend 243 days in prison.
-The sentence started Monday.
+Guillas will spend 243 days in prison from March 13 onwards.

-LeBlanc provided a victim impact statement for the sentencing, and Henning noted LeBlanc was “quite traumatized by the event”.
+LeBlanc suffered a broken and dislocated ankle that required surgery.
+He provided a victim impact statement for the sentencing.
+Henning noted LeBlanc was "quite traumatized by the event".

 Click for more from Crime, Cops and Court.